lu-sd/personal_blog/src/content/posts/13-backtracking.md

 }
 ```

-Given a string and a list of words, determine if the string can be constructed from concatenating words from the list of words.
+139:Given a string and a list of words, determine if the string can be constructed from concatenating words from the list of words.
 A word can be used multiple times.

 Input: